preactjs/preact-www/content/en/tutorial/05-refs.md

 during rendering, which can then be accessed later by any function with access to the ref object.

-We can see waht direct usage of the ref feature looks like without rendering
+We can see what direct usage of the ref feature looks like without rendering
 anything:

 ```js